Psychological Health and Safety Virtual Learning Series

 - Creating a Respectful Workplace

-Respect and civility in the workplace is the foundation for a psychologically safe workplace.
 A respectful workplace values care, consideration, and dignity of others.
-High levels of turnover, conflict, grievances, and low levels of morale, attendance, and productivity are often associated with workplaces where respect is not a core value.
-Preventing disrespectful behavior begins with understanding the causes and taking action to create a respectful workplace where workers mental health is protected.
+High levels of turnover, conflict, and low levels of morale, attendance, and productivity are often associated with disrespectful workplaces.
+Preventing disrespectful behaviour begins with understanding the causes and creating a respectful workplace where workers mental health is protected.

 Mindful Minute 1 – The Name Game

-Have you ever felt overwhelmed during your workday by your spiraling thoughts?
-It is very common, and something we have all struggled with at one point or another.
+Have you ever felt overwhelmed during your workday by your thoughts?
+It is very common, and something we have all struggled with at one point.
 The Name Game is a simple technique to help you manage your emotions and anxiety in the moment.
-After, you should feel more present and calm.
+After, you should feel present and calm.
 If you are feeling overwhelmed, stop what you are doing, look around and slowly name: